Lamar Odom Speaks Out About The Lasting Damage Caused From His Overdose

 Odom said he also remembered the support of his ex-wife, Khloé Kardashian.
 Fans of the reality star will also remember how she rushed to be by his side when she got word of the news, even though the two were separated at the time.

 Odom said Khloé never left his side, adding she didn’t take a shower for days.
-He also spoke about Khloé’s sister Kim, who also showed “resiliency” during that trying time.
+He also spoke about Khloé’s sister, Kim, who also showed “resiliency” during that trying time.

 TheRSMS : Lamar Odom Is Suffering From Memory Loss After 2015 Overdose https://t.co/uPjiQkdGOz https://t.co/radTI3I1xl pic.twitter.com/VWaeWMzAAC